zjj2wry/pd/CONTRIBUTING.md

 The coding style suggested by the Golang community is used in PD.
 See the [style doc](https://github.com/golang/go/wiki/CodeReviewComments) for details.

-Please follow this style to make TiKV easy to review, maintain and develop.
+Please follow this style to make PD easy to review, maintain and develop.

 ### Format of the Commit Message